Psychomotor check-up (2 to 4 hours)

 I offer different classes for parents:

-- A workshop on child's development that will help you understand what are the different milestones of the development of your baby and how you can help him in this process from birth to walk.
+- A workshop on child's development that will help you understand what are the different milestones of the development of your baby and how you can help them in this process from birth to walk.

 - A workshop on baby carrying to help you choose a way of carrying that will work best for you and your baby.
 It will also help you to select a good baby-carrier or sling without falling in the traps of big brands who are not always respectful of you baby's comfort and well-being.

-- A workshop on baby sign language to help you better communicate with your baby decrease frustrations and miscommunication.
+- A workshop on baby sign language to help you better communicate with your baby, decrease frustrations and miscommunication.

 Courses / Trainings

 I help parents, education and medical professionals learn about motor development and care of psychomotor disorders.

 Examples: writing development, freedom of movement, motor development, autism approach and mediations.

 I can come to your house directly or if possible to the daycare facility, the school or any other organisation in the Greater Boston area.

 Length and sessions' pace